Mar 22, 2010: Kauri Staircase

 Ah, I think back to the days when Frodo, Sam and Bilbo used to play hide and seek around this tree in the Shire.

-__________________ If we're not supposed to eat animals, why are they made out of meat?! |
+If we're not supposed to eat animals, why are they made out of meat?!

 Frodo - exactly.

-I thought THE oldest tree was a Yew in England?
 Anyway - I have a very personal love/hate/hate relationship with yews.
-Taxotere is from the yew tree. |

 You think that's big?
 You should see the trees in Old Zealand!